causeImCloudy/PyQuest/README.md

 ### Command Line

-PyQuest can be used u
+PyQuest can be used in the command line as follows

 ```bash
 usage: PyQuest.py [-h] [-q QUESTIONS] [-D] -i CONFIG [-t] [-p]